Njmondoa/Online-Shopping-Modelling-and-Development-/README.md

 Preparing the test plan is the first step in the last phase of the software development cycle .The test plan consists of all the activities that had to be done in the software testing phase.
 This test plan has been documented using the rational test manager software.

 ### Perform Validation Testing
-Software is completely assembled as a package interfacing errors have been uncovered and a final series of software test validation testing may begin.
+Software is completely assembled as a interfacing errors have been uncovered and a final series of software test validation testing may begin.
 Validation successive when the customer is satisfied.

 ### Validation Test Criteria
 Software validation is achieved through a series of black box test that